Bumblebee on Flower

 Suggested Activities:

-• Invite an expert to come talk to your class.
-A beekeeper could share about keeping honeybees, an Extension Agent or Master Naturalist could talk about native bees and their role in the ecosystem.
+- Invite an expert to talk to your class.
+An Extension Agent or Master Naturalist could talk about native bees and their role in the ecosystem.

-• Have students name an insect (or other arthropod) that makes them feel nervous or afraid.
+- Have students name an insect (or other arthropod) that makes them nervous or afraid.
 Conduct research projects to learn all about those insects and create a poster that tells people why the scary insects are worth having around.

 Joyful Noise: Poems for Two Voices Fiction